Claude François Ferey

-Claude François Ferey, baron de Rozengath (/fr/; 21 September 1771 - 24 July 1812) became a French division commander during the Napoleonic Wars.
-During the War of the First Coalition he fought at Mainz and in the Vendée.
-After being promoted to command an infantry regiment, he led his unit at Neuwied, Montebello, and Marengo.
-He led a brigade at Austerlitz in the War of the Third Coalition and Jena, Lübeck, Bergfried, Eylau, Lomitten, and Heilsberg in the War of the Fourth Coalition.
+Claude François Ferey, baron de Rozengath (21 September 1771 - 24 July 1812) was a French Army officer who served in the French Revolutionary and Napoleonic Wars.
+During the War of the First Coalition, he fought in the siege of Mainz and the War in the Vendée.
+After being promoted to command an infantry regiment, he led his unit at the battles of Neuwied, Montebello, and Marengo.

+Ferey led a French brigade at Austerlitz during the War of the Third Coalition and Jena, Lübeck, Bergfried, Eylau, Lomitten, and Heilsberg during the War of the Fourth Coalition.
 While fighting in the Peninsular War, he led a brigade at Bussaco and a division at Fuentes de Oñoro and Salamanca.
-At the end of the latter battle, his division held off the victorious Anglo-Portuguese forces while the rest of the army escaped.
-He was killed in this action.
+At the end of the latter battle, his division delayed the victorious Anglo-Portuguese forces while the rest of the French army withdrew; Ferey was killed by a round shot during the engagement.
 His surname is one of the Names inscribed under the Arc de Triomphe, on Column 38.

 Early career

 Ferey was born on 20 November 1771 in Auvet-et-la-Chapelotte in the present-day department of Haute-Saône.
 On 19 March 1787, he enlisted in the 1st Chasseurs-à-Cheval Regiment of the French Royal Army.
 He was promoted brigadier on 20 February 1788 and maréchal des logis on 20 July 1790.
 He joined the Constitutional Guard of Louis XVI on 9 December 1791 and rapidly became a brigadier, then a maréchal des logis.
 After the Constitutional Guard disbanded on 30 May 1792, he was briefly a sous-lieutenant in the King's Regiment before he was elected adjutant major in the 9th Battalion of the Haute-Saône Volunteers.
 The battalion was assigned to the Army of the Rhine and found itself involved in the Siege of Mainz.
 During the siege, Ferey was wounded in the left knee and he was promoted captain of grenadiers.
 The siege lasted from 10 April to 23 July 1793, when the French garrison surrendered.
 Paroled on condition that they would not fight against the Allies for one year, the French soldiers were immediately sent to fight against French Royalists in the War in the Vendée.